atifa9/Legally-Hers/README.md

 - 📅 Conversations grouped by date
 - 🌍 Ready for future localization and voice features

+ ## 🪙 Premium Features

+> Unlock enhanced legal empowerment with premium tools designed for critical real-life situations.

+* 👩‍⚖️ **Consult a Lawyer** – Schedule one-on-one virtual consultations with verified legal experts for personalized legal advice.
+* 🧾 **Store Evidence Securely** – Upload and securely store sensitive **photos and videos** related to your case, encrypted and accessible only to you.
+* 🧑‍💼 **Connect with Advocates** – Get matched with local, verified advocates based on your legal needs and location, with options for follow-up support.
+* 🛡️ **Enhanced Data Privacy** – Advanced encryption and secure storage protocols to ensure your legal data stays private.

 ---

 ## 🛠 Tech Stack